Dave and Les Jacobs/Getty Images

 Save each receipt you get when you make a payment.
 If you're making them online, store them in a dedicated file or print them.
 With brick-and-mortar receipts, throw them into a big envelope, box or cookie jar -- something you won't lose.
 If you tend to lose things, make copies and store a set off-site, for example, in a file at work.

-Also consider using a payment method that allows you to track and date your payments -- like a check or credit card, says Sherry.
+Also think about using a payment method that allows you to track and date your payments -- like a check or credit card, says Sherry.
 Putting each layaway payment on a credit card allows you to track each payment.
-But remember to immediately pay it off, she warns.
+But remember to immediately pay it off, she says.
 That way, you're not putting the entire debt on your card at once and just revolving it.

 Using a credit card, Sherry says, obviously won't "work for everybody, but it will give you more dispute rights."